fullmetalbrackets/blog/src/content/blog/setting-up-sweet-potato-debian-pihole.md

 ---
-title: "Setting up a Libre Computer Sweet Potato SBC with Debian and Pi-Hole"
+title: 'Setting up a Libre Computer Sweet Potato SBC with Debian and Pi-Hole'
 description: "I've been wanting to get a Raspberry Pi for ages, but they were out of stock for the longest time, so I never ended up with one.
 Recently I learned about the Le Potato from Libre Computer as a Pi-alternative, and after some research paid the $30 early access price for their new Sweet Potato SBC.
 Here's how I set it up."
 pubDate: 2023-11-02
 updatedDate: 2025-05-22
-tags: ["self-hosting", "pi-hole", "sbc"]
+tags: ['self-hosting', 'pi-hole', 'sbc']
 related1: setup-home-assistant-sweet-potato-debian
 related2: self-host-website-cloudflare-tunnel
 ---